MariaCTocora/Transcriptomics-Amazonian-plant-ant/DGE_analysis/README.md

 ## Extracting significant differentially expressed genes
 The following pipeline modifies code from https://hbctraining.github.io/Intro-to-R-with-DGE/lessons/B1_DGE_visualizing_results.html
 Please consider that thet The lfc.cutoff is set to 0.58, so since we are working with log2 fold changes so this translates to an actual fold change of 1.5; and the padj.cutoff is set to 0.01.
+The final database "Activity_sigOE.csv" is available in the folder "Data"

 ```{r Install and Load Packages}
 res_ordered = res[order(res$pvalue),]